keboola/connection-docs/transformations/r/binary.md

 Only the second table will be used in the actual R transformation.
 Upload that table to your **Storage**.

-## Step 1 - Create the model
+## Step 1 - Create Model

 First, it is necessary to get a file with the R model.
 To create and save a very simple model, use a script similar to the following one.
-It is supposed to be executed **outside KBC**, for example on your local machine.
+It is supposed to be executed **outside Keboola Connection**, for example, on your local machine.

 {% highlight r %}
 data <- read.csv("cashier-data.csv")